 It might not look like much, but here’s the deal: The photo was taken on a cold day when the bees in all of my other hives were huddled inside trying to stay warm.
 But the bees in this colony were flying frantically around the bottom entrance and there were more dead bees in the snow in front of this hive than any of the others, probably from the bees flying out and instantly freezing to death.
 More dead bees in front of one hive isn’t great, but it’s not necessarily the end of the world.
 The telltale sign for me was the fact that a large number of bees were flying in and out of the bottom entrance on a freezing cold windy day when they’d normally stay inside.
 Something had them spooked.
 I realized afterwards, that was the day a shrew got inside the hive.

 Today, if I discovered any sign of a shrew inside a hive, I’d tear the hive apart and scare away the shrew, or I’d remove the frames of the brood nest and place them in a new, clean, shrew-proof hive box.
-Exposing the bees to cold winter air is normally a terrible idea, but if I have to choose between that and allowing a colony to be literally eaten to death by a damn shrew, I’ll take my chances and tear the hive apart any day.
+Exposing the bees to cold winter air is normally not a great idea, but if I have to choose between that and allowing a colony to be literally eaten to death by a damn shrew, I’ll take my chances and tear the hive apart any day.

 A large number of agitated bees pouring out of the bottom entrance on a freezing cold day is not a definitive sign of a shrew inside a hive.
 But when you’ve got seven other hives showing no signs of activity on the same freezing cold day, I think it’s fair to suspect something’s up.
 Likewise, a large number of dead bees in the snow in front of a hive is an even less definitive sign of a shrew inside a hive.
 But when you’ve got seven other colonies with barely a spec of dead bees in front of their hives, I think it’s fair to suspect something’s up.